-Cleon against Pity and Indulgence | Off and On again War | Athens loses, Sparta Wins | Sparta turns Victory into Defeat
+Journalist-Historians | Greco-Persian War | Competing Empires | Road to the Great War | War and a Question of Genocide | Off and On again War | Athens loses, Sparta Wins | Sparta turns Victory into Defeat

-The writer of the Old Testament's Books of Chronicles appears to be conveying a religious message to his peers in Jerusalem – men who could read.
-He delivers his message in the tradition of storytellers.
-He begins with Adam, of Adam and Eve, and eventually reaches David and Solomon, centuries before his time.
-The last events in the Books of Chronicles are during the reign of the Persian king Cyrus the Great, which ended in 530 BCE.
-Biblical scholars estimate that Chronicles was composed later, between 400-250 BCE.
+It was an age of people describing events in prose rather than poetry.
+The Greek writer Herodotus (circa 484–425) worked as a journalist and historian.
+His was a different kind of writing than would appear in the Old Testament's Book Chronicles.
+The writer of Chronicles appears to be conveying a religious message to peers in Jerusalem (men who could read).
+He delivered his message in the tradition of storytellers, beginning with Adam and Eve and eventually reaching David and Solomon.
+The last events in the Books of Chronicles were during the reign of the Persian Cyrus the Great, which ended in 530 BCE.
+Biblical scholars estimate that Chronicles was composed after Herodotus: between 400-250 BCE.

 He must not be misled by the exaggerated fancies of the poets, or by the tales of chroniclers who seek to please the ear rather than to speak the truth. . . . most of the facts in the lapse of the ages have passed into the region of romance.
 At such a distance of time he must make up his mind to be satisfied with conclusions resting upon the clearest evidence which can be had. . . .
 Of the events of the war I have not ventured to speak from any chance information, nor according to any notion of my own; I have described nothing but what I either saw myself, or learned from others of whom I made the most careful and particular enquiry.
-(Quoted by Daniel J. Boorstin, The Discoverers. p.
-565.
+(Quoted by Daniel J. Boorstin, The Discoverers, p 565.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.